-We all know that there is no presence of oxygen and liquid water on moon, and then too moon is rusting? (rust on moon), It is quite a mystery.
+We all know that there is no presence of oxygen and liquid water on the moon, and then to the moon is rusting? (rust on the moon), It is quite a mystery.
 We are familiar with the process of rusting.
 When water and oxygen interact with iron it results in rust.
 We often see rust on nails and on planet Mars too.

-The tail formed during solar wind tends to carry the oxygen from upper layer of Earth’s atmosphere.
+The tail formed during solar wind tends to carry the oxygen from the upper layer of Earth’s atmosphere.
 The data from Chandrayaan 1 shows that the poles of the Moon do contain water ice.
 However, we still need more data to understand the exact reason behind the Moon’s rust.